Mediation information assessment meeting MIAMS

 Court application form for child and financial matters – Do i still need a MIAM?

 In some cases, mediation may not commence.
-In such cases we can, at a small charge the mediator help you to complete part 2 of the FM1 form which is required for any court application.
+In such cases the mediation can, for a fee help you to complete part 2 of the FM1 form which is required for any court application.
 The charge will only apply if you are not eligible for legal aid.
 The form must be completed by the mediator and counter-signed by the client, or their appropriate family law Solicitor.

 – Where the mediator is happy that mediation is not suitable because the other party in the dispute is not willing to attend a MIAM meeting.

-– Where the mediator has decided, with good grounds, that the case is not suitable form a MIAM.
+– Where the mediator has decided, with good grounds, that the case is not suitable for a MIAM.

 – The mediator has decided in the previous four months that the case is not suitable either for a MIAM or for other forms of mediation.